milanglacier/nvim/README.md

 4. `vim-matchup` will (intentionally) hide the status-line if the matched pair are spanned over entire screen to show the other side of the pair.

+# Discussion

+1. It is recommended to use the mailing list `~northyear/nvim-devel@lists.sr.ht`.
+2. Alternatively, you are also welcome to open a Github issue.